core-wg/core-problem-details/draft-ietf-core-problem-details.md

 : A URI reference that identifies the specific occurrence of the problem.
   It may or may not yield further information if dereferenced.

+Note that unlike {{RFC7807}} Concise Problem Details data items have no explicit type.

-Consumers MUST use the type (tag number) as primary identifiers for the problem type; the "title" string is advisory and included only for consumers who are not aware of the semantics of the CBOR tag number used to indicate the specific problem type.
+The "title" string is advisory and included to give consumers a shorthand for the category of the error encountered.

 The "detail" member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.
 Consumers SHOULD NOT parse the "detail" member for information; extensions (see {{sec-new-attributes}}) are more suitable and less error-prone ways to obtain such information.